DataCater/datacater/CONTRIBUTING.md

 ### How information should be logged.
 #### Log in JSON Format
-We should aim to always log messages in JSON format.
+We should aim to always log messages in JSON format for production environments.
 JSON format is not only easily user readable it also allows for seamless integrations with external log management tools for extra flexibility and a higher observability.
-The logging framework we use at DataCater automatically appends the logger messages into JSON format.
+The logging framework we use at DataCater automatically appends the log messages into JSON format for production.
+When running the application in dev mode, logs aren't appended in JSON, because the framework parses them into a readable format

 #### Use the correct logging level: